-According to the myth of its creation the Farnsworth House was placed in the site by Mies so the location would enlarge the effect of the building.Made iconic by its perfect openness to the surrounding landscape, part of its success as architecture must be understood to come from how the site is treated.
+According to the myth of its creation the Farnsworth House was placed in the site by Mies so the location would enlarge the effect of the building.Made iconic by its perfect openness to the landscape, its success as architecture relies on how the site is treated.

 If we step back to a more basic point of view the fact that people are choosing to live in cities at all is somehow more interesting than what they look like.
 If we look backwards to the 1970’s and 1980’s, when Tokyo was reaching its pinnacle as a world power, the city was wilfully rejected by architects as a place to live in.
-The world’s first modern megacity was perhaps a place of fear, unfamiliar in its newness.
+The world’s first modern megacity was frightening, unfamiliar in its newness.
 People moved to Tokyo by the tens of millions, and architects built homes and places of work for them all.
 The timing could not have been worse for architects however.
 With money and work in abundance the profession had ironically just come to terms with its inability to plan large-scale utopias and instead felt a general unease about urbanism in general, and about the legitimacy of architecture at the personal level.
-Paradoxically this setting of uncertainty and growth gave us an introverted urban architecture that put Japan’s architects firmly onto the world stage.
+Paradoxically this setting of uncertainty and growth gave us an introverted urban architecture that put Japan’s architects firmly on the world stage.

 Their narrative is as good an explanation as any.
-Population in the centre certainly increased - from about 5 million in 1950 to 8 million by 1960, and has more or less held steady since then.
-Growth was even larger in the suburbs, expanding by some 20 million between 1950 and 2000.
+Population in the centre unquestionably increased - from about 5 million in 1950 to 8 million by 1960, and has more or less held steady since then.
+Growth was even larger in the suburbs, expanding by 20 million between 1950 and 2000.
 In the city centre the physical change that went along with that growth was particular.
 Tokyo did not grow vertically, it subdivided.
 The size of land for sale became smaller and smaller as houses were torn down and replaced with smaller versions.
 Governments at every level allowed the change to continue, requiring only that access to light and fire safety was preserved.
 Decades later regulations of construction continue to be performance based rather than prescriptive, but the attitude has changed.
 The city is no longer a strange construct, but something familiar and customary, and the architecture is no longer so ruthlessly withdrawn.
-The question now - if the city is finally a legitimate landscape, what might its buildings look like?
+The question now - if the city is finally a legitimate landscape, what kind of buildings should we design?